Portland Heritage Handicap Preview, Tips, Runners & Trends (St Leger Festival)

 • 2021: Winner in 5 (8,15,17) [16 Runners]

-The course which has produced the most winners of the Portland Heritage Handicap is Haydock, there has been a total number of 5 winners of this race who ran at Haydock last time out.
-The next best courses which have produced the second most winners are York and Goodwood, there has been a total number of 3 winners from each of those courses.
+The course which has produced the most winners of the Portland Heritage Handicap is Haydock; there have been a total of 5 winners of this race who ran at Haydock last time out.
+The next best courses, which have produced the second most winners, are Goodwood and York; there have been a total of 3 winners from each of those courses.

-The race is open to both sexes with the Male runners having produced a total of 19 winners from a total of 387 runners whilst the Female runners have produced 1 winner from a total of 26 runners.
+The race is open to both sexes, with the Male runners having produced a total of 18 winners from a total of 389 runners, whilst the Female runners have produced 2 winners from a total of 24 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Portland Heritage Handicap: